 What if the Person Does Not Have a Valid Driver’s License?

 It is assumed by the insurance company that the driver or operator is insured.
 Even if the accident was not your friend’s fault, the insurance company might only cover a portion of the damages.
 The illegal operation of the motorcycle is normally listed in the coverage.
-This provides the insurance company the ability to deny payment.
+This provides the insurance company with the ability to deny payment.

 Therefore, it is imperative that you better see your friend’s driving license before letting him operate your motorcycle.